 Canyoning is a bit like off-piste skiing – there are fantastic days when everything is doable, and days when the canyons are either dry or swollen with whitewater.
 A flooded canyon is extremely dangerous – you can’t fight against fast flowing water.
 In spring, some canyons are doable no problem, yet others are fed from sources high up in the mountains and the water is pumping dangerously fast.
 These canyons are to be avoided at all costs.
 It all depends on the weather conditions over the previous few days.
 A sudden rise in temperature can mean more snowmelt.
 Similarly, a lot of rain in the mountains or a thunderstorm can also result in a rapid rise in the water level and dangerously high water in the canyons.

-It’s best to go with a qualified guide, but if you do decide to go it alone, it’s a good idea to check in with local guides on the current conditions, or try to recce the start or end of a canyon to make an assessment about water levels and whether the route is doable.
+Yes, it’s best to go with a qualified guide.
+If you do decide to go it alone, even if you have lots of experience, it’s a good idea to check in with local guides on the current conditions.
+If you can’t do that, make sure you recce the start or end of a canyon to make an assessment about water levels and whether the route is doable.

 There are lots of companies offering canyoning, but make sure your guide is properly certified with the brevet d’état so you can enjoy the day safely.
 Recommended canyoning companies.

 Where to go Canyoning in the south of France